gentzkow/template_archive/lib/gslab_make/README.md

         makelog,
     },
     file_list,
-    mapping_dict</i><b>
+    path_mappings</i><b>
 )</b>
 </pre>
 > Create symbolic links using instructions contained in files of list `file_list`.
-Instructions must be formatted in external style and are string formatted using dictionary `mapping_dict`.
+Instructions must be formatted in external style and are string formatted using dictionary `path_mappings`.
 Symbolic links are written in directory `external_dir`.
 Status messages are appended to make log `makelog`.

 <ul>
 <b>Notes:</b>